OctupusCloud/collection_o4n_automation_tools/README.md

 ## Modules

 o4n_unavailable_hosts
 The module finds either using a static or dynamic inventory from Fedele SoT, all the hosts having connecion issues.
-The module creates a json file to be used by ansible when needed to avoid unnecessary connection delays.
+As a resutl, the module creates a json file to be used by ansible when needed to avoid unnecessary connection delays.